Refrigeration: Refrigeration research

 His prototype system worked although it did not succeed commercially.

 In 1842, a similar attempt was made by American physician, John Gorrie, who built a working prototype, but it was a commercial failure.
 Like many of the medical experts during this time, Gorrie thought too much exposure to tropical heat led to mental and physical degeneration, as well as the spread of diseases such as malaria.
 He conceived the idea of using his refrigeration system to cool the air for comfort in homes and hospitals to prevent disease.
 American engineer Alexander Twining took out a British patent in 1850 for a vapour compression system that used ether.

 The first practical vapour-compression refrigeration system was built by James Harrison, a British journalist who had emigrated to Australia.
 His 1856 patent was for a vapour-compression system using ether, alcohol, or ammonia.
 He built a mechanical ice-making machine in 1851 on the banks of the Barwon River at Rocky Point in Geelong, Victoria, and his first commercial ice-making machine followed in 1854.
 Harrison also introduced commercial vapour-compression refrigeration to breweries and meat-packing houses, and by 1861, a dozen of his systems were in operation.
 He later entered the debate of how to compete against the American advantage of unrefrigerated beef sales to the United Kingdom.
 In 1873 he prepared the sailing ship Norfolk for an experimental beef shipment to the United Kingdom, which used a cold room system instead of a refrigeration system.
 The venture was a failure as the ice was consumed faster than expected.

 The first gas absorption refrigeration system using gaseous ammonia dissolved in water (referred to as "aqua ammonia") was developed by Ferdinand Carré of France in 1859 and patented in 1860.
 Carl von Linde, an engineer specializing in steam locomotives and professor of engineering at the Technological University of Munich in Germany, began researching refrigeration in the 1860s and 1870s in response to demand from brewers for a technology that would allow year-round, large-scale production of lager; he patented an improved method of liquefying gases in 1876.
 His new process made possible using gases such as ammonia, sulfur dioxide (SO2) and methyl chloride (CH3Cl) as refrigerants and they were widely used for that purpose until the late 1920s.

 Thaddeus Lowe, an American balloonist, held several patents on ice-making machines.
 His "Compression Ice Machine" would revolutionize the cold-storage industry.
-In 1869, other investors and he purchased an old steamship onto which they loaded one of Lowe's refrigeration units and began shipping fresh fruit from New York to the Gulf Coast area, and fresh meat from Galveston, Texas back to New York, but because of Lowe's lack of knowledge about shipping, the business was a costly failure.
+In 1869, he and other investors purchased an old steamship onto which they loaded one of Lowe's refrigeration units and began shipping fresh fruit from New York to the Gulf Coast area, and fresh meat from Galveston, Texas back to New York, but because of Lowe's lack of knowledge about shipping, the business was a costly failure.